PhilGrunewald/Behave2016/manuscript.md

 ### DECADE

 The Domestic equipment and carbon dioxide emissions (DECADE) model advanced the resolution of BREHOMES by separating out lighting and appliances.
- DECADE is a detailed end-use model of energy consumption supporting product policy on mandatory energy labels and minimum energy performance standards.
-[6,7]
+ DECADE is a detailed end-use model of energy consumption supporting product policy on mandatory energy labels and minimum energy performance standards. [@Fawcett00,@Lane00]

 The detailed end-uses include cooking, lighting, water heating, consumer electronics, refrigeration.
-This modelling approach produces annual energy consumption by end-use, with the primary use being the ex-ante impact assessments of technical potential, variation in usage patterns, and policy options [8, 9].
-Similar modelling approaches are used internationally [10].
+This modelling approach produces annual energy consumption by end-use, with the primary use being the ex-ante impact assessments of technical potential, variation in usage patterns, and policy options [@Boardman94,@Boardman95].
+Similar modelling approaches are used internationally [10 XXX I could not find this published].

 In addition to appliance stocks used for conventional stock models, this approach draws on replacement rates and use statistics as complementary data.